|

 complete every assignment in the

 semester.
 There are no make-up or extra credit assignments in this class.
-If you miss an assignment, you will receive a zero (0%) for that assignment.
-All assignments must be attempted in order for you to pass this course.
+If you fail to turn in an assignment, you will receive a zero (0%) for that assignment.
+All assignments must be attempted and submitted to the instructor in order to pass this course.

 extension